bcgov/bcstats-govt-service-locations/README.md

 ## Installation

 **R:** (Pending)
-This project equires a recent version of R (e.g., 4.0.0 or later).
+This project requires a recent version of R (4.0.0 or later).

 **R Packages:** Install required packages using: